See Me Now

 We live in an age obsessed with youth, where old age is habitually used as a proxy for sameness, leading to assumptions that those who are of a similar age, are like each other in other respects.

 According to the WHO, one in every two people is ageist and this has a significant impact on the health, wellbeing and quality of life of older people.
 As with other ‘isms’, ageism can be unintended but, whether conscious or subconscious, ageism informs decisions at individual, family, community and societal level.
-Furthermore, ageism can be internalised, and become a self-fulfilling prophesy as it affects how older people view themselves.
+Furthermore, ageism can be internalised, and become a self-fulfilling prophesy as it affects how older people view themselves and the decisions they make.

 Anna Dixon, CEO of the UK Centre for Ageing Better contends that ageism has a profound effect on our self-esteem, our wellbeing and our experience of day-to-day life.
 Referring to research conducted by the Centre for Ageing Better, Dixon observes that in spite of the progress made towards challenging discrimination in Britain, the UK continues to have an ingrained culture of pity, dislike and disassociation towards older people.